 Over the years, CS Tool has produced numerous dies and molds for the automotive industry, including door panel and headliner molds, hood ornament molds, encapsulated glass molds, and vehicle interior trim molds.
-But they’ve also created plastic injection molds for toy manufacturers Kenner and Mattel, molds for TV casings, SMC compression molds and office furniture seating molds.
+But they’ve also created plastic injection molds for toy manufacturers Kenner and Mattel, molds for TV cases, SMC compression molds and office furniture seating molds.

 CS Tool Engineering Today

 Today, the company has expanded to include inlay plastic injection molds, in-tool-trim molds and overmolds.
 In fact, one of CS Tool’s more challenging projects was an overmolded grab handle with a 3-D look and a hydrographic applied finish.
 (Within two weeks, the team had designed a concept handle, constructed a prototype mold, and produced samples.)

 American Mold Builders Association (AMBA)

 CS Tool Engineering is proud to be a member of the American Mold Builders Association (AMBA).
 The AMBA is the leading American trade association for mold makers.
 Our membership in the AMBA is your assurance that CS Tool Engineering is utilizing the most up-to-date industry best practices and technology.

 CS Tool Engineering is part of the Whitehall Township Tooling Coalition, a strategic alliance of eight tool and die shops.
 This partnership works to share best practice information and cooperates in the development of standardized procedures.
 The coalition’s support makes us a stronger company, and helps us to better serve our customers.

 CS Tool Engineering is located in Cedar Springs, Michigan.
 Cedar Springs is a small town (2.10 square miles) with a population of about 3,500 people, located approximately 20 miles north of Grand Rapids.